asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 ### Release process
 This part of the lifecycle aims to describe all details of the process so that any community member can jump in and help coordinate.

-- We have four cycles a year for release, and they have a single coordinator
+- We have four cycles a year for release, and they have a single coordinator.
--  Your contribution is made against the `next-spec` branch in 3 repositories
+-  Your contribution is made against the `next-spec` branch in 3 repositories.
 - The coordinator at the beginning of the cycle checks if there are any release candidates.
-You know, like PRs that are in the advanced stage and have potential
+You know, like PRs that are in the advanced stage and have potential.
-- The coordinator keeps a closed watch on what is merged, documents it in release notes, and engages contributors and maintainers of the spec to collaborate on a release
+- The coordinator keeps a closed watch on what is merged, documents it in release notes, and engages contributors and maintainers of the spec to collaborate on a release.
-- Maintainers trigger release when ready, release notes are published, and the world of open source won again
+- Maintainers trigger release when ready, release notes are published, and the world of open source won again.

 You can learn more about the release process [here](https://github.com/asyncapi/spec/blob/master/RELEASE_PROCESS.md#what).